 Study with us

-Gemma Goodfellow, 26 from New Zealand is in the second year of a CDT (Centre of Doctoral Training) in sensor technologies and applications.
+Gemma Goodfellow, 26 from New Zealand is coming to the end of a CDT (Centre of Doctoral Training) in sensor technologies and applications.

 Gemma's PhD, which is funded by the EPSRC and Medimmune, is looking at super resolution imaging of oncolytic viruses – viruses that preferentially infect tumour cells.